Tuam Ireland Babies Remains Found In Mass Graves, #Tuambabies Trending

-In the Galway, Ireland town of Tuam, a shocking discovery has been made in the form of a mass grave filled with the bodies of babies and children in a graveyard beside a former home for unwed mothers.
+In the Galway, Ireland, town of Tuam, a shocking discovery has been made in the form of a mass grave filled with the bodies of babies and children in a graveyard beside a former home for unwed mothers.
 The bodies were found in a old sewage system, and the mass grave also includes a number of fetuses.
 The home in Tuam was run at that location from 1925 to 1961.

 HORROR: